Ai Ogura: 2025

 Ogura had an impressive debut weekend at the Thai Grand Prix.
 His Friday Practice lap pace was strong enough to secure a direct pass to Q2.
 In qualifying, he set the fifth fastest lap time which put him on the second row for the weekend's races.
 He finished fourth in the Sprint race and fifth in the Sunday race on his Aprilia RS-GP25.
 This was the best debut race result by a rookie since Marc Márquez's third place in Qatar 2013.

 In the second round in Argentina, Ogura struggled to score points in the Sprint race but managed an eighth-place finish in the Sunday race.
 However, he was later disqualified for using a non-homologated software version on his bike, which had not been approved by the organization.
 It was later revealed that Trackhouse had to rebuild Ogura's bike with spare parts after a crash in Q1 that wrote off his RS-GP25.
 One of the components used was an unapproved firmware version from testing.
 Aprilia's technical director clarified how the software drew "zero" performance benefit.

 During Friday's Free Practice at the British Grand Prix, Ogura fell at the exit of Turn 2.
 After a medical check, he was found to have a fracture in his right tibia and was consequently declared unfit to participate in the remainder of the weekend.
 He underwent a minor procedure on his leg, but after a medical evaluation ahead of the Aragon Grand Prix, he was advised not to return to racing yet.
 After nearly a month of recovery, he was ultimately given the medical clearance just before the start of the Italian Grand Prix.
+Ogura scored a few top ten finishes in the remainder of the season, including a sixth place at the Catalan Grand Prix.
+He would pick up another injury on his right hand—following a crash at the Misano race—which made him sit out his home race at Motegi, after a ninth place in the sprint race.
+He finished his rookie season in 16th place overall.